Alfresco/docs-alfresco/process-automation/latest/model/connectors/docusign.md

 The DocuSign connector produces events when the DocuSign envelope changes its status, the events are:

+**Note:** These events can be consumed by the process using Triggers.
+For example, a BPMN catch message event inside a process can be waiting for a trigger event that is set to ENVELOPE_DECLINED, and a trigger action set to throw a BPMN message.

 * `ENVELOPE_VOIDED` -  The envelope has been voided by the sender or has expired.
 The void reason indicates whether the envelope was manually voided or expired.
 * `ENVELOPE_DECLINED` - The envelope has been declined by one of the recipients.
 * `ENVELOPE_COMPLETED` - The envelope has been completed by all of the recipients.